THE HAPPY CONSEQUENCES OF EATING GOD'S WORD:Joy and Delight

 and drippings of the honeycomb."

 So, sisters, we come with an eagerness to examine God's Word, or rather, allow it to examine you for transformation in mind, body, and spirit.
-Jeremiah extols, that he has found something of value and life-sustaining worth.
+Jeremiah extols having found something of value and life-sustaining worth.
 So have we beloved!
 We must come to, and handle God's word with an eagerness to mine all the treasures therein, search its (the Bible) pages until we find gold, even much fine gold.
 After all, the author, God, calls us to use all our senses to handle his word.
 Engage the word!
 Hold it close, realizing the honor and the privilege of having access to a Bible and the plethora of Bible resources available today.
-Linger long in it, tasting, hearing and seeing the wonders our Mighty God has done, continues to do and will do.
-Pray passionately that our life is transformed as your mind is renewed for the purpose of walking in delight, joy and the honoring of God.
-Beloved, no pirate treasure can compare to the mighty deeds of our LORD and GOD, these truths are what saves us and keeps us sealed until the day of Christ's return.
+Linger long in it, tasting, hearing, and seeing the wonders our Mighty God has done, continues to do, and will do.
+Pray passionately that our lives are transformed as your mind is renewed for the purpose of walking in delight, joy, and the honoring of God.
+Beloved, no pirate treasure can compare to the mighty deeds of our LORD and GOD.
+These truths are what save us and keep us sealed until the day of Christ's return.

 Comments